 High in calcium and fibre, bananas are the ideal pre-workout snack.
 Many mommies would want to get back to their exercise routines after having been close to inactive for several months.
 If you’re going to hit the floor, make bananas your best friend.
-This fruit can make a great pre-workout as well as a post-workout snack.
-Bananas are rich in calcium, which will not only benefit you but also your child through your breast milk.
+This fruit can make a great pre-workout snack.
+Bananas are rich in calcium and magnesium, which will not only benefit you but also your child through your breast milk.
 While bananas can be had as a meal by themselves, you can increase their nutrient content by making this banana milkshake with a twist.

 Indian breakfasts and the overall Indian diet itself has undergone a lot of changes.
 Indians now have better exposure to the world than never before, and one of the offshoots of globalisation has been the diversification of our diet and our palate.
 The following breakfast items are not traditionally Indian; however, they are now a standard part of the Indian kitchen.
 What’s more, they are great to include in an Indian diet plan to lose weight after pregnancy.